-- A Bachelor Degree: A bachelor's degree, usually in a science or engineering discipline or in mathematics, is required.
-The transcript should show a grade average of at least B (i.e., 3.0/4.0) in: - (i) all undergraduate course work, and - (ii) in the science, mathematics, and engineering courses. - B Basic Mathematics: Two semesters of college level calculus, plus a course in linear algebra.
-Also desirable is a course in either probability theory or probability and statistics.
+- A Bachelor Degree: A bachelor's degree, usually in a science or engineering discipline or in mathematics is required.
+The transcript should show a grade average of at least B (i.e., 3.0/4.0) in: - (i) all undergraduate course work, and - (ii) in the science, mathematics, and engineering courses.